Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 <img src='Images/class_pt_churn.png' alt='pt_churn' width='505'/>

 ## Purchase Behavior
-Encouraging purchases — from small items like water bottles to add-ons like gear or snacks — can serve as a retention strategy by reinforcing members’ sense of belonging.
+Purchases inside the gym — from small items like water bottles to add-ons like gear or snacks — represent more than secondary revenue.
+They act as signals of commitment, reinforcing members’ sense of belonging and identity within the gym community.

-- **Purchases signal commitment**: Members who make at least one purchase have a churn rate of 28.26%, compared to 16.92% for those who never purchase.
+- **Purchases signal commitment**: Members who make at least one purchase churn at just 16.9%, compared to 28.3% for those who never purchase.
+T

 This means that engaged spenders are 11.34% less likely to cancel, showing that even small transactions reflect deeper attachment to the gym.
 <br>